About Herzog Enclave

 Credentials, briefly

 CISSP-certified.
-A master’s in Business Information Systems, finished at the top of my graduating class, with doctoral work in leadership now underway.
+A master’s in Business Information Systems, finished at the top of my graduating class, with doctoral work in leadership set to begin.
 Decades of enterprise security experience behind all of it.

 The letters matter less than the years — but you should know both are there.